-Dr. Ricki Sabga, Leamington - Ecuador & the Galapagos, 2012
+Dr. Blair Fraser, Guelph - Spain & Portugal, 2012

 "We had a magical time in Machu Picchu - such a spiritual time at day break - our guide was great!
-Memorable and well organized.
-Many thanks for the fabulous trip - your company does such a great job and such an opportunity for us.. and what a great group of people to share such an amazing trip with."
+Many thanks for the fabulous trip - memorable and well organized.
+Your company does such a great job and such an opportunity for us, and what a great group of people to share such an amazing trip with".
 Dr. Paul Bates, London - Ecuador & the Galapagos, Peru 2012

 "What an amazing trip this was !
-You did such a fantastic job - well organized with wonderful support staff - everything left on time, great food, weather & traveling companions - and (our guide) Gonzalo was the best !
-Thank you very much for such an unforgettable adventure."
+Your company did such a fantastic job - well organized with wonderful support staff - everything left on time, great food, weather & traveling companions - and (our guide) Gonzalo was the best !
+Thank you very much for such an unforgettable adventure".
 Jack & Lore Brown, London - Ecuador & the Galapagos, 2012